krishaamer/green-filter-research/research/literature/fintech.md

 -   Igini (2022) Online Shopping impact.
 Single’s day, etc. Impossible to turn the tide?

--   “Asia is set to account for 50% of the world’s total online retail sal”
+-   “Asia is set to account for 50% of the world’s total online retail sales”

 -   What is the consumer CO2 contribution?
 What is the target?